nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons.md

 Use: "In progress for x.y.z (JC)", "Ready for x.y.z" or "Released for x.y.z" or any other relevant comment.

-Below is the list of Nuxeo Packages released as deprecated since the previous LTS version, Nuxeo Platform LTS 2015.
+Below is the list of Nuxeo Packages released as deprecated.

 <div class="table-scroll">
 <table class="hover">